pontoon-data/Pontoon/README.md

 # About

 Pontoon is an open source, self-hosted, data export platform.
 We built Pontoon from the ground up for the use case of shipping data products to your enterprise customers.

-APIs are painful to work with at modern data scale and Pontoon is built to make it easy to sync data directly to your customer's data warehouse.
+Pontoon is engineered to make it easy to sync data directly to your customer's data warehouse (eg. [Snowflake](https://www.snowflake.com/), [BigQuery](https://cloud.google.com/bigquery), and [Redshift](https://aws.amazon.com/redshift/)).
 Your customers get their data, without needing to build ETLs or pay for ETL tools, empowering them to make data driven decisions for their business, with data from your product.
 Welcome to the future of customer data syncs 🚀

 > Want to get Pontoon up and running in minutes?
 Try our [Quick Start Guide](https://pontoon-data.github.io/Pontoon/getting-started/quick-start/).